10 Excel Functions You Need to Know for Data Analysis

 All SEOs, and marketers in general, should know how powerful Excel is—and when to realize that a function or feature could save them hours of time.
 I’m not saying you need to have them memorized (I Google functions all the time!), but realizing when you should utilize Excel is a key skill to help you work efficiently and improve your job worth.

 It’s hard for me to pick my favorite Excel functions, but there are some I definitely use more than others.
+If you are brand new to excel, check out the basics of excel here.
 Knowing these functions has helped me save time and improve internal processes, and I want to help you do that as well.

 I’ve created a training Excel document to go along with each function.
 Each has example problems, the solution, and a place to try yourself.
 Download it at the bottom of this blog post, or here.
 Remember, these are examples; there are many different ways you could utilize them in the real world.